GoogleCloudPlatform/opentelemetry-operations-java/RELEASING.md

 you can configure the following in `<your-home-directory>/.gradle/gradle.properties`:

     ```text
+    ossrhUsername=<generated-token-user>
+    ossrhPassword=<generated-token-key>

+    signingUseGpgCmd=true
     signing.gnupg.executable=gpg
     signing.gnupg.keyName=<secret key id (large hash)>
-    signing.secretKeyRingFile=<your-home-directory>/.gnupg/pubring.kbx
     ```
-Note: This may not work so if after adding this, the `./gradlew candidate` task fails citing 401 errors, try adding back the `ossrhUsername` & `ossrhPassword` fields back.
+Note: You can retrieve the list of previously created GPG keys on your machine by using `gpg --list-secret-keys`.

 > [!IMPORTANT]
 > Starting June 2024, due to a change to the OSSRH authentication backend, the maven publish plugin now requires [a user token](https://central.sonatype.org/publish/generate-token/) instead of a typical username and password used in the Nexus UI.
 > Follow the steps in the [link](https://central.sonatype.org/publish/generate-token/) to generate a user token, if not done already - this will provide you with a `tokenuser` and `tokenkey`.
-Replace the `ossrhUsername` and `ossrhPassword` with this `tokenuser` and `tokenkey` in your `gradle.properties` file to successfully publish artifacts.
+Replace `<generated-token-user>` and `<generated-token-key>` with the generated `tokenuser` and `tokenkey` in your `gradle.properties` file to successfully publish artifacts.

 ### Ensuring you can push tags to GitHub upstream